Rahlir/NumiLaunchbar/README.md

 preferences.

-To get the most recent version, clone the repository and run the install script which removes an old version of *Numi Calculate* if there is one:
+To get the most recent version, clone the repository and run the install script which removes an old version of *Numi Calculate* if there is one and installs the latest version:

 ```bash
 git clone https://github.com/Rahlir/NumiLaunchbar.git